ReactiveX/RxPY/README.md

 # Differences from .NET and RxJS

-RxPY is a fairly complete implementation of[Rx](http://msdn.microsoft.com/en-us/data/gg577609.aspx) v2.2 with more than [134 query operators](http://reactivex.io/documentation/operators.html), and over [1100 passing unit-tests](https://coveralls.io/github/dbrattli/RxPY).
+RxPY is a fairly complete implementation of [Rx](http://msdn.microsoft.com/en-us/data/gg577609.aspx) v2.2 with more than [134 query operators](http://reactivex.io/documentation/operators.html), and over [1100 passing unit-tests](https://coveralls.io/github/dbrattli/RxPY).
 RxPY is mostly a direct port of RxJS, but also borrows a bit from RxNET and RxJava in terms of threading and blocking operators.

 RxPY follows [PEP 8](http://legacy.python.org/dev/peps/pep-0008/), so all function and method names are lowercase with words separated by underscores as necessary to improve readability.